-This design-build project located in historic Hoboken, NJ.
-The entire lower level of the townhouse was submerged under Hurricane Sandy floodwaters.
-The floodwaters caused extensive damage to the finishes and destabilized the foundations.
-The house required a full gut renovation.
-The clients brought in Agencie for our experience with challenging enclosures and fabrication projects.
-Our work includes repairing the existing shell, constructing a rearyard extension and, most importantly, creating a watertight structure to withstand future flooding.
+This design-build project is in historic Hoboken, NJ.
+Hurricane Sandy fully submerged the entire lower level of the townhouse.
+The floodwaters caused extensive damage to the finishes and destabilized the foundations, requiring a full gut renovation.
+The clients brought Agencie for our experience with challenging enclosures and fabrication projects.
+Our work includes repairing the existing shell, constructing a rear yard extension, and, most importantly, creating a watertight structure to withstand future flooding.

-As part of the design-build, the lower walls were reconstructed as a watertight concrete “bathtub.”
-These reinforced concrete walls are engineered to withstand high levels of water pressure and unequal static forces due to uplift.
+As part of the design-build, we reconstructed the lower walls as a watertight concrete “bathtub.”
+These reinforced concrete walls will withstand high levels of water pressure and unequal static forces due to uplift.
 Agencie designed the enclosure with thermoplastic waterproofing sheet membranes with double-welded seams.

-The mechanical systems are engineered to ensure that HVAC systems maintain full performance during future flood events.
-The plumbing design incorporates a series of sensors, drains, generators and sump pumps that are linked to the smart home system and immediately pump out any floodwater.
+The mechanical system’s engineering ensures that HVAC systems perform thoroughly during future flood events.
+The plumbing design links a series of sensors, drains, generators, and sump pumps to the smart home system and immediately pumps out any floodwater.